So you’re going to get a job

 Proof, proof and proof

-Check it for any spelling or formatting mistakes.
+Check your CV for any spelling or formatting mistakes.
 Get someone else to look over it as well.
 Use a plain font like Times New Roman and try to keep the layout as clear as possible.

-This is crucial. this may be the only chance to sell yourself.
+This is crucial as it may be the only chance to sell yourself.
 Never underestimate the importance of good spelling and grammar, no matter what the job.

 Account for any work experience done at school, any voluntary work, or any work done with family businesses.
 Try not to make your CV longer than it needs to be.
 The ideal length is two pages.